 1999 - UT Graduate School of Medicine establishes Adolescent Health/Health Education program at the Boy Scouts of America Camp Buck Toms, where resident physicians provide medical care for 3,000 scouts and others.

 2005 - More than 50% of the physicians trained in Knoxville, remain in Tennessee to practice medicine.

-2007 - Professor and researcher Alan Solomon, M.D., director of the Human Immunology and Cancer/Alzheimer’s Disease and Amyloid-Related Disorders Research Program, is awarded a five-year grant renewal from the National Institutes of Health’s (NIH) National Cancer Institute.
-This highlights one of the longest active grants in NIH history and is the longest running NIH grant in UT history.
+2007 - Alan Solomon, M.D., director of the Human Immunology and Cancer/Alzheimer’s Disease and Amyloid-Related Disorders Research Program, is awarded a five-year grant renewal from the National Institutes of Health’s (NIH) National Cancer Institute.
+This award represents one of the longest active grants in NIH history and is the longest running NIH grant in UT history.
 Dr. Solomon was awarded Professor Emeritus status in 2014 following 47 years of clinical practice..

 2008 - Two new fellowships, Cardiovascular Disease and Pulmonary Disease, join a long list of specialty fellowships approved for physician and dentist education.